timothy-r/static-site/README.md

-# static-site
+# Static site
-Generate static web pages from templates

-# Organise source files into the target directory structure
+Generates static web pages from HTML templates and source files.
+Uses the source directory structure to structure the web page navigation

-# The structure is simply indexes & leaf pages
+# The structure is directory index pages, leaf pages and child folders

-* Index pages contain links & thumb nails to child directories
+* Index pages contain links to their own leaf pages & thumb nails with links to their child directories
 * Leaf pages contain actual content (HTML, images, videos)

 # Navigation
-* Bread crumbs are generated automatically to navigate the structure
+* Breadcrumbs are generated automatically to navigate the directory structure
 * Previous & next links generated automatically using alphabetic sorting by source file name

-* Provide download links for content?
+* Provide download links for content

 # Source folder structure